November 2024 Indonesian local elections: Electoral system

-All local elections in 2024 except for the Jakarta gubernatorial election follow the first-past-the-post system where the candidate with the most votes wins the election, even if they do not win a majority.
-The gubernatorial election for Jakarta requires a runoff should no candidates achieve a simple majority.
+All local elections in 2024, except for the Jakarta gubernatorial election, follow the first-past-the-post system, where the candidate with the most votes wins the election, even if they do not win a majority.
+The gubernatorial election for Jakarta requires a runoff if no candidates achieve a simple majority.
 It is possible for a candidate to run uncontested, in which case the candidate is still required to win a majority of votes "against" an "empty box" option.
 Should the candidate fail to do so, the election will be repeated on a later date.
-There were 37 single-candidate races against "empty box" options in 2024, and in the Banjarbaru mayoral election, a single-candidate race as the disqualified alternate candidate's votes were considered invalid.
+There were 37 single-candidate races against "empty box" options in 2024, and in the Banjarbaru mayoral election, a single-candidate race, as the disqualified alternate candidate's votes were considered invalid.

 To facilitate voter turnout, the date of the election (27 November 2024) was set as a national holiday, with workers receiving overtime pay should they continue to work.

 Controversies

-Central government appointment of officials as acting executives due to the election synchronization has been criticized for the lack of transparency, with almost half of Indonesia's regions being governed by the appointees at the time of the election.
+The Central government's appointment of officials as acting executives due to the election synchronization has been criticized for the lack of transparency, with almost half of Indonesia's regions being governed by the appointees at the time of the election.
 KPU's decision to set just five days (8 to 12 May) to allow registration of independent candidates was also criticized for being too short, with a prospective gubernatorial candidate in Jakarta filing a suit with the General Election Supervisory Agency (Bawaslu) over the decision.

 The ruling by the Supreme Court regarding the eligibility of candidates by age was also criticized for benefiting Kaesang and was compared to a similar decision by the Constitutional Court of Indonesia in the lead-up to the 2024 Indonesian presidential election, which enabled Gibran Rakabuming Raka, Kaesang's older brother, to run as Vice President of Indonesia.